 The name Gommersul was brought to England by the Normans when they conquered the country in 1066.
 The ancestors of the Gommersul family lived in the place called Gomersal in Western Yorkshire, which derived its name from the Old English personal name Gudmoer and the Old English word halh.

 Early Origins of the Gommersul family

 The surname Gommersul was first found in Yorkshire in the West Riding where they held a family seat at Gomershale, later to become known as Gomersal.
 A knight's fee granted by William the Conqueror to Gilbert de Lacy was the first record of the place name from whom conjecturally the Gomersalls were descended.
 The grant of lands also included a mill and a manor at that time.

 Today Gomersal is a village in the metropolitan county of West Yorkshire and not that long ago was originally known as Great Gomersal and Little Gomersal.

 Early History of the Gommersul family

 This web page shows only a small excerpt of our Gommersul research.
-Another 24 words (2 lines of text) are included under the topic Early Gommersul History in all our PDF Extended History products and printed products wherever possible.
+Another 24 words (2 lines of text) covering the years 1602, 1616, 1628 and 1646 are included under the topic Early Gommersul History in all our PDF Extended History products and printed products wherever possible.

 Gommersul Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Gommersul are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Gommersul include Gomersal, Gomersall, Gommersal, Gommersall, Gomershall and many more.

-Early Notables of the Gommersul family (pre 1700)
+Early Notables of the Gommersul family

 Another 44 words (3 lines of text) are included under the topic Early Gommersul Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Gommersul family

 Faced with the chaos present in England at that time, many English families looked towards the open frontiers of the New World with its opportunities to escape oppression and starvation.
 People migrated to North America, as well as Australia and Ireland in droves, paying exorbitant rates for passages in cramped, unsafe ships.
 Many of the settlers did not make the long passage alive, but those who did see the shores of North America were welcomed with great opportunity.
 Many of the families that came from England went on to make essential contributions to the emerging nations of Canada and the United States.
 Some of the first immigrants to cross the Atlantic and come to North America carried the name Gommersul, or a variant listed above: William Gomersall arrived in Philadelphia, Pennsylvania in 1856.